-- Regulated by the NEB - TQM (50% owned; rated A (low) by DBRS) was under a multiyear rate agreement in which annual rates were calculated using a formula that includes a fixed-cost component, along with a cost-operating component that was fully recovered from or refunded to customers.
+TQM - Regulated by the NEB

-- In February 2014, TQM reached a multi-year settlement agreement with its interested parties, establishing the mechanisms for determining TQM's annual revenue requirements for 2014-2016. - Under this agreement, annual rates are calculated, using a formula that includes a fixed-cost component and a component that is fully recoverable from or payable to customers. - $\bullet \ Refer to the TQM report dated November 13, 2015, for more details.$
+- TQM (50% owned; rated A (low) with a Stable trend by DBRS) was under a multi-year rate agreement in which annual rates were calculated using a formula that includes a fixed-cost component along with a cost-operating component that was fully recovered from or refunded to customers. - In February 2014, TQM reached a multi-year settlement agreement with its interested parties, establishing the mechanisms for determining TQM's annual revenue requirements for 2014-2016. - Under this agreement, annual rates are calculated using a formula that includes a fixed-cost component and a component that is fully recoverable from or payable to customers. - Refer to the DBRS TQM report dated November 13, 2015, for more details.